Cranial Facial Release

 At your first visit you can expect an exam?.

-The first session takes about an hour this includes a complete cranial and spinal exam (remember fluid moves from our skull down our spine) with CBCT imaging to ensure you qualify for CFR.
-The examination is non-refundable $225 payment, due prior to your exam.
-If you are a candidate for CFR your $225 exam payment will be applied to the cost of your first series of CFR.
+The first session takes about an hour this includes a cranial and spinal exam (remember fluid moves from our skull down our spine) and any needed imaging to ensure you qualify for CFR.
 At your first visit you will discuss your treatment plan and how many recommended visits are needed based your symptoms.
 To receive your first CFR treatment you must have your series of visits planned and scheduled.
-Series are 4 consecutive days of visits.
-If you are traveling we can book 2 days of morning and late afternoon visits.
-If you need time to plan your schedule you may return and your first visit credit will be applied to your initial series.
+Series are 3-4 visits over 7-10 days and series packages range from $675-$2400.

 How Do I know I qualify for CFR?

 This is why your first visit is so important for us to collect all the necessary information to ensure your safety.
 This technique is not for everyone.
-There are some contraindications including hemophillia, individuals on perscription blood thinners, aneurisms, recent nasal fracture, severe cranial osteoporosis, choanal atresia (congenital narrowing of the back of the nasal cavity), and emotionally unstable individuals.
+There are some contraindications including hemophilia, individuals on prescription blood thinners, aneurisms, recent nasal fracture, severe cranial osteoporosis, choanal atresia (congenital narrowing of the back of the nasal cavity), and emotionally unstable individuals.
+If you are not a candidate for CFR our office is able to provide cranial chiropractic and craniosacral care along with physical and myofunctional therapy.

 CFR is considered safe when performed by a CFR certified, licensed chiropractic physician.
 It is a non-surgical technique with minimal risks, which makes it an alternative to more invasive procedures.
-CFR is an alternative form of holistic therapy and not considered medically necessary by conventional medicine.
+CFR is an alternative form of holistic therapy and not considered medically necessary by conventional medicine, it is not covered by any medical insurance plan.

 Does CFR hurt?